cmspeedrunner/Pyf/README.md

-# Pyfuck
+# Pyf
-Pyfuck is a very limited python to brainfuck translater.
+Pyf is a very limited python to brainf translater.
 It has alot of limitations but is still in beta, and is mainly a fun little tool.

 ## Limitations
 It would be easier to say what it can do then what it cant.
 Well to start all it can convert is:<br>